 In 2004 the Austrian watchmaker Richard Habring (Habring Uhrentechnik OG) was asked by Tack & Gybe to investigate the possibilities of developing an automatic version of the Tornado, based on a ETA/Valjoux 7750 chronograph movement.
 The same caliber that was used before by both Atlantic, Eberhard, Memosail and Wyler Vetta in the 1980’s for their Regatta Yachttimers.
 As the regatta caliber 7757 was no longer available since 1988, Habring had to reproduce it on CAD starting again with the 7750 first.
 Doing so, two prototypes were made.
 One similar to the previous quartz version and one with an extra 60-minutes counter hand from the center.
 Both prototypes were shown by Habring at the Basel watchfair 2004.

 Prototypes of a TNG Tornado MkII with automatic movement.

 In the third edition (2005) of their watch brochure though, the Tornado with quartz movement has been replaced by one with an automatic movement, named the Tornado MkII.
 Unfortunately due to financial reasons this automatic MkII was not been taken into production.
 On special request only very few models of the Tornado MkII have been made, so they are very scarce.

 Introduction of the TNG Tornado MkII in the 2005 watch brochure.

-Then in 2015, 17 years since the introduction of the first TNG Tornado with quartz movement, and 11 years after the first prototypes, Tack & Gybe introduced a flagship to their model range: the new Classic Tornado with automatic movement.
+Then in 2015, 17 years since the introduction of the first TNG Tornado with quartz movement, and 11 years after the first prototypes, Tack & Gybe introduced a new flagship to their model range: the new Classic Tornado with automatic movement.
 Finally the new regatta movement was taken in production, after a long period of research and testing.
 A great combination between Dutch design and Swiss made perfection!